Old Mutual: History

 The company was founded in 1845 as a mutual insurance company by John Fairbairn, together with several other prominent Cape Town figures, such as the liberal politician Saul Solomon.
 The original name The Mutual Life Assurance Society of the Cape of Good Hope was changed to The South Africa Mutual Life Assurance Society in 1885.

 Original Old Mutual headquarters in Cape Town.
 The building now serves as residential accommodation.

-In 1939, the Old Mutual art deco office opened in Darling Street as the Mutual Building ('Mutualgebou' in Afrikaans) which has since been converted to residential use and known as "Mutual Heights".
+In 1939, the Old Mutual headquarters opened in the art deco-style Mutual Building ('Mutualgebou' in Afrikaans), in Darling Street, Cape Town CBD.
+The building has since been converted into condos, and renamed Mutual Heights.
 In 1956, Old Mutual relocated its head office to Mutualpark in Pinelands, at that time the largest office block in the southern hemisphere.

 Old Mutual acquired a major shareholding in the newly formed Mutual & Federal in 1970, acquiring the remaining shares in 2009.
 Mutual & Federal was renamed as Old Mutual Insure on 5 June 2017, and is now a part of the Old Mutual Emerging Markets business.

 In 1973, Old Mutual acquired shareholding in Nedcor Bank (renamed the Nedbank Group in 2005).

 In 1997 and 1998, the company acquired UK stockbrokers Capel-Cure Myers and Albert E. Sharp respectively, which then merged to form Capel-Cure Sharp.

 By 1999, it was demutualised and the company listed on the London, Johannesburg, Zimbabwe, Malawi and Namibian Stock Exchanges as Old Mutual.
 Old Mutual also established a head office in London.

 In 2000, it bought the Gerrard Group, a financial services concern, for $857 million.
 Capel-Cure Sharp subsequently merged with Greig Middleton, Gerrard Group's private client business.
 Old Mutual sold Gerrard to Barclays Bank plc in 2003.

 Old Mutual Head Office in Sandton.

 Later in 2000, Old Mutual purchased United Asset Management, based in Boston, for US$1.46 billion in cash and assumed ownership of UAM net debt of around US$769 million, thus acquiring a large and diverse US-based asset manager.
 Among the holdings of UAM were the PBHG Funds of Pilgrim Baxter & Associates.
 In 2003, PBA was one of many companies who faced charges related to market timing brought by the U.S. Securities and Exchange Commission (SEC) and the Attorney General of New York.
 Ultimately, the PBHG Funds (renamed Liberty Ridge) were absorbed into the Old Mutual Funds group.